dennisnordberg/julia-school/content/julia/arrays.md

  "Pluto"
 ```

-Note that our `planets` array has been made permanently smaller---the `popfirst!()` function modifies its arguments.
+Note that our `planets` array has been made smaller in a persistent way---the `popfirst!()` function modifies its arguments.

 <aside>

-In Julia, you can tell that a function will destructively modify its arguments when it has an exclamation mark `!` after the function name and before the opening bracket, like this:

-`popfirst!(planets)`
+In Julia---and in some other programming languages---if a function has an exclamation mark after its name, this means it will alter some data in a way that persists.

+For example, the `popfirst!()` function removes---in a non-temporary way---the first item from an array.

+Functions with an exclamation mark are sometimes called "bang functions".

 </aside>